smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

     *   This can either be done by dragging the file over the upload section on the website or by clicking a button which will open the user's file explorer where they can then select the file for upload
 2. User presses the "Submit" button.
 3. The user waits as the page displays a loading icon while the document is processed and analyzed.
-4. The user is shown an screen displaying the results of analysis the CV.
+4. The user is shown a screen displaying the results of analysis the CV.

 <br>